SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/id-transfer-tickets.md

 This is also the return value of the Authenticate WebService methods, and the `<usec>` template variable.
 Later on, you can pass in the ticket in a WebRequest header.
 You can also send it in, as the username.

 * This means that any place that takes username/password, ticket/blank will work.
-* This applies to Win and Web equally - main clients, OLE DB, URL authentication, etc.
+* This applies to Win and Web equally - main clients, OLE DB, URL authentication, and similar.

 Multiple `GetSafeCredentials()` calls within the same process and validity period will return the same ticket.
 Remember that a ticket represents an identity, **NOT** a particular session.
 It is quite OK for multiple sessions to share one ticket, they will just push the validity ahead of them.